Ephemeral Astroturfing Attacks: The Case of Fake Twitter Trends: Attack Analysis

-\descrplain{Binary Success} For measuring success, we begin with the simplest metric: does the target keyword reach trends?
-We detect unsuccessful attacks by running our classifiers on tweets associated with keywords that were not trending on that day.
+For measuring success, we begin with the simplest metric: does the target keyword reach trends?
+We detect unsuccessful attacks by running our classifier on tweets associated with keywords that were not trending on that day.
 If the classifier yields positive, that would mean there was an ongoing unsuccessful attack.
 We only use hashtags as a proxy for trend candidates as it's computationally expensive to run our classifier on every n-gram in the data.
 We collect all hashtags and their tweets between June 2015 and September 2019 from the retrospective dataset.
 We found only 1085 attacked hashtags that did not make it to the trends on the same day or the day after.
 169 of those hashtags trended another day.
 As the number of trends that are hashtags since 2015 June is 21030, we estimate that attacks are successful by 94.8\% of the time.
-However, our results might be biased towards the attacks that employed sufficiently many bots with, which our classifiers can produce a positive estimate.
-The attacks might be unsuccesful due to algorithmic reasons, i.e. the attack did not have the sufficient number of astrobots, or the sufficient number of astrobots that Twitter algorithms consider reliable.
-It might be also because of external reasons, i.e. it had many other trends with which to compete.
-There are also cases in which attackers made mistakes, i.e. they intended to push `A\u{g}a\c{c} Bayram{\i}" (Tree Fest) to trends, but ``A\u{g}a\c{c}" (Tree) trended.
-They also appear to have accidentally typed the target keyword twice and tried to push \textit{\#53Y{\i}ll{\i}kEsaretYard{\i}mc{\i}Hizmet\#53Y{\i}ll{\i}kEsaretYard{\i}mc{\i}Hizmet} and \textit{\#Hakk{\i}nDavas{\i}\#Hakk{\i}ndavas{\i}} neither of which did not trend, because they were too long or they have two hashes.
-Twitter's own filters also appear to play a role (as in~\cite{cummings}), since some unsuccesful attacks include phone numbers (i.e. \textit{\#Whatsapp0***x***x****} *'s are digits), profanity (i.e. \textit{\#M****G*t}) or words related to porn (i.e. \textit{\#Pornocu\"{O}******}, which targets an individual claiming he likes porn).
+However, our results may be biased towards the attacks that employed sufficiently many bots with, which our classifiers can produce a positive estimate.